wp-plugins/thanks-you-counter-button/readme.txt

 * [Eric](http://www.glassybuttons.com/glassy.php) for the cute online button image generator.

 == Changelog ==
 = 1.6.4 =
+* 19.03.2009
+- Minor bug is fixed for the TYCB dashboard widget content filter hook "thanks_stat_dashboard_row".
+Thanks to Whiler who found it.
+If you don't use that filter hook you can skip this update.

+= 1.6.4 =
 * 15.03.2009
 - Italian translation was added.